wireapp/wire-server/docs/developer/dependencies.md

 ## Helm chart development, integration tests in kubernetes

-You need `kubectl`, `helm`, and a valid kubernetes context.
+You need `kubectl`, `helm`, `helmfile`, and a valid kubernetes context.
 Refer to https://docs.wire.com for details.